 A MISS result on Table 5-8 ends that fighter's attack at the point it is rolled and the fighter cannot attack again.
-Remove the fighter counter from the Battle Board.
+Remove the fighter from the Battle Board after a check is made for a collision.
+See 5.8 MID AIR COLLISIONS.